nicolenairibm/wxgovernance-incubation/lab205-detached-prompt-monitoring/README.md

 Once you are done, you will be able to view all the details of the prompt/model within the AI Use Case, as well as manage its lifecycle there.

-# Evaluating your detached prompt & managing its lifecycle
+# Evaluating your detached deployment & managing its lifecycle

-Similar to regular prompts, you can promote your detached prompt to a space and deploy it (see lab 203).
+Similar to regular prompts (see lab 203), you can promote your detached prompt to a space and "deploy" it.
+If you want to monitor drift, you can use a production type deployment.

 ![Alt text](images/image10.png)